ARMmbed/mbed-client/README.md

 void bootstrap_done(M2MSecurity *server_object)
 ```

-The `server_object` contains the data for mbed Device Server including server URI, security mode etc. Using this object, you can execute the registration operation for the client.
+The `server_object` contains the data for the mbed Device Server, for example, server URI and security mode.
+With this object, you can execute the registration operation for the client.

 If the bootstrap operation fails for some reason, you will receive the following callback: